Pachinko: Recreational pachinko

 Many arcades in Japan feature pachinko models from different times.
 They offer more playing time for the same amount of money, and have balls that can be exchanged only for game tokens to play other games in the establishment.
-As many of these arcades are and gambling is removed, they are popular venues for casual players, newcomers, children, and those wanting to play in a more relaxed atmosphere.
+As many of these arcades are smoke-free and gambling is removed, they are popular venues for casual players, newcomers, children, and those wanting to play in a more relaxed atmosphere.

-In such arcades, thrifty gamblers may spend a small amount on a newly-released pachinko model to get a feel for the machine before going to a real parlor.
+In such arcades, thrifty gamblers may spend a small amount on a newly released pachinko model to get a feel for the machine before going to a real parlor.
 These machines can also be found in many stores, where they pay out capsules containing a prize coupon or store credit.

 Regulations

 Smoking

-Smoking is allowed in pachinko parlors, although there are discussions in Japan to extend public to them.
+Smoking is allowed in pachinko parlors, although there are discussions in Japan to extend public smoking bans to them.